Angel1612/fylux.github.io/_posts/2017-06-29-list_vs_vector.md

 title: List vs Vector&#58; A Performance Comparison
 ---
 ## Introduction
 I would dare to say that <a href="https://en.wikipedia.org/wiki/Linked_list">linked lists</a> and <a href="https://en.wikipedia.org/wiki/Array_data_structure">vectors</a> are the most widely used data structures.
 Supposedly, we all know which one is better of each task so we can choose wisely.
-However, the reasoning for choosing a data structure are mostly based in the famous <a href="https://en.wikipedia.org/wiki/Big_O_notation">Big-O notation</a>.
+However, the reasoning for choosing a data structure is mostly based in the famous <a href="https://en.wikipedia.org/wiki/Big_O_notation">Big-O notation</a>.
 Unfortunately, this notation doesn't consider the details of computers so it could lead us astray.

 In this article, I am going to compare the performance of linked lists against vectors when we want to store elements in order of insertion (*<a href="http://www.cplusplus.com/reference/vector/vector/push_back/">push_back</a>*).
 This is one of the few cases where I consider linked lists to be a good choice.
 I won't cover random insertion and elimination because there is no doubt about the poor performance of vectors in that case.